tglynx/cognos11_1_docker/README.md

 ## Project structure
 The containers are driven by `docker-compose` configuration files.
-There are currently two setups, refer to the setup instructions in each subfolder:
+There are currently three setups, refer to the setup instructions in each subfolder:
 1. **Cognos Analytics 11.1** with **DB2-Developer-C** in [phg-centos7-xfce-cognos-cloudera/phg-centos7-xfce-cognos](phg-centos7-xfce-cognos-cloudera/phg-centos7-xfce-cognos/README_Cognos_setup_docker.md)
 2. **Cognos Analytics 11.1** with **DB2-Developer-C** and **Cloudera Quickstart 5.13** in [phg-centos7-xfce-cognos-cloudera](phg-centos7-xfce-cognos-cloudera/README_setupCognosCloudera.md)
+3. **Cognos Analytics 11.2.4.1.1** with **Microsoft SQL-Server Express on Linux 2022** in [hapec-SystemX] (no readme yet!)